xwiki-contrib/application-interactive-link-visualizer/PROGRESS.md

 - [X] Add a fullscreen button for the visualisation ([INTLV-14 commit](https://github.com/xwiki-contrib/application-interactive-link-visualizer/commit/2171d0bc9b8f650ef8dec0edd284f9aeb9fb77ff))
 - [X] Add zoom-in & zoom-out buttons ([INTLV-15 commit](https://github.com/xwiki-contrib/application-interactive-link-visualizer/commit/2171d0bc9b8f650ef8dec0edd284f9aeb9fb77ff))
 - [X] Listen for both DOM loaded and updated events to start the initialisation
+- [X] Fixed Search feature should not work on the panel ([INTLV-18 commit](https://github.com/xwiki-contrib/application-interactive-link-visualizer/commit/f9d7232a5ac614633bd41f09ecd161c782597aa1))
-- [ ] Add a way to change the number of results to be displayed in the graph
+- [X] Add a way to change the number of results to be displayed in the graph
+- [X] Add a button to increase the number of iterations in the graph

 ## What is left